philipphager/clax/docs/metrics.md

 \operatorname{PPL}(\mathcal{D}) = 2^{- \frac{1}{|\mathcal{D}|} \sum_{(d, k, c) \in \mathcal{D}} \Big[ c \log_2 \hat{c} + (1 - c) \log_2 \left(1 - \hat{c} \right) \Big]},
 $$

-where $\hat{c} = P(C=1 \mid d, k)$ are a model's unconditional click predictions.
+where $\hat{c} = P(C=1 \mid d, k)$ are a model's unconditional click predictions for a document $d$ at rank $k$.
 Meaning, a model has to predict all clicks for the current session without access to any clicks on earlier ranks in the session.

 ::: clax.metrics.Perplexity
     options: